A minimalistic pure spinor sigma-model in AdS: Master Actions quadratic-linear in antifields

 \section{Master Actions quadratic-linear in antifields}

-Suppose that the BV phase space is an odd cotangent bundle, {\it i.e.} is of the form $\Pi T^*N$ for some manifold $N$ (the ``field space''), and the Master Action is of the form:
+Suppose that the BV phase space is an odd cotangent bundle, {\it i.e.} is of the form $\Pi T^*N$ for some supermanifold $N$ (the ``field space'').
+If $\phi^a$ are coordinates on $N$, then $\phi^{\star}_a$ are coordinates on $\Pi T^*N$, and ``$\Pi$'' means that the statistics of $\phi^{\star}_a$ is opposite to the statistics of $\phi^a$.
+There is an odd Poisson bracket (the ``BV bracket''):